A Wild Ride: First Lessons in Off-Grid Living

 It didn’t take long for that renewed confidence to be shattered.

-Mother Nature strikes again.
+Mother Nature Strikes Again.

+I’d known from day one that the pole barn on my property had a loose piece of metal roofing.
+In light winds, it made a rhythmic bang like someone hitting metal with a sledgehammer.
 The pole barn was at least 40′ tall.
 “How in the hell am I going to fix that!?”
 I thought.
 I had two contractors come out and take a look but no one had a ladder tall enough to get up there.

 For a little perspective, yes… that roof is 40′ high.
 I’m not getting up there!